FOSSILGUY.COM

 "Celebrating the Richness of Paleontology through Fossil Hunting"

-A Tylosaurus proriger Mosasaur from the Western Interior Seasway of North America.
-Displayed in the Carnegie Museum of Natural History
+Tylosaurus proriger mosasaur skeleton from the Western Interior Seaway displayed at the Carnegie Museum of Natural History

-Mosasaur skeleton: Tylosaurus proriger from the Western Interior Seasway of North America.
-Displayed in the Carnegie Museum of Natural History.
+Mosasaur skeleton: Tylosaurus proriger from the Western Interior Seaway of North America.
+Displayed at the Carnegie Museum of Natural History.

-Complete skeleton of a 15 foot Mosasaur: Clidastes propython.
-Clidastes would have looked very similar to a snake in life.
+Complete skeleton of a 15-foot mosasaur, Clidastes propython.
+Clidastes would have looked long and sleek in life.

-Name: Mosasaur (pronunciation: "moh-suh-sawr") - it means "Lizard of the Meuse River"
+Name: Mosasaur (pronunciation: "moh-suh-sawr") means "Lizard of the Meuse River".

-Mosasaurs ARE NOT DINOSAURS.
-They are reptiles and are closely related to snakes and monitor lizards.
+Mosasaurs are not dinosaurs.
+They are marine reptiles closely related to snakes and monitor lizards.

 Age: Cretaceous